 - Create and label a column for Email Address.
 This is the only field we require.

 Paste your contacts' information into the relevant fields in the spreadsheet.

 - Save the file in CSV format.
 This option can usually be accessed from the File menu in your spreadsheet program, labeled as "Export as .CSV" or "Download as .CSV".
 Different spreadsheet programs will vary a little bit.
-If you use another file type, we won't be able to process the file.

 Import to Mailchimp

 To import your contacts to Mailchimp, follow these steps.

 - Click the Audience icon.

 - If you have more than one audience, click the Current audience drop-down and choose the one you want to work with.

 - Click the Manage Audience drop-down and choose Import contacts.